 Luckily, our cocaine rehab program in OC can help you set the powder or rock aside and reclaim your old life.

-Cocaine Addiction Treatment at Renaissance Recovery Center
+Overcoming Cocaine Addiction with Renaissance

 Here at Renaissance Recovery Center, we understand the challenges and roadblocks to expect when treating cocaine addiction.
 We are also adequately positioned to help you overcome these obstacles.

-Unlike other drugs such as opioids, there are no medications administered to counter withdrawal symptoms.
 Instead, your therapist will help you deal with these head-on while resisting any cravings that could lead to relapse.

 Crucially, you’ll also have the opportunity to address any co-occurring mental health disorders.
-Our dual-diagnosis cocaine addiction treatment program delivers treatments for both issues simultaneously.
+Our dual diagnosis cocaine addiction treatment program delivers treatments for both issues simultaneously.